IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 ## Request an RCC account

+**RCC Admin is ready now**, including self-administration and the primary-approver workflow.
+Use RCC Admin for the account or membership request.
-Use the RCC Admin request flow when it is available.
-If your project still uses a coordinated onboarding process, send the following to the responsible project coordinator through the approved institutional channel:
+If your project uses a coordinated onboarding process, prepare the following for the responsible project coordinator and primary approver:

 - first and last name;
 - institutional email address;